Blendify/blender-manual/trunk/blender_docs/manual/interface/tool_system.rst

    Button with pop-up menu indicator.

 The Toolbar shows buttons for each tool.
-For tool buttons which have an small triangle in bottom right corner will reveal a pop-up menu when you :kbd:`LMB` drag so that you can select other tools of the same group.
+For tool buttons which have a small triangle in their bottom right corner, a pop-up menu will be revealed when you :kbd:`LMB` drag so that you can select other tools of the same group.

-Hovering your cursor over a tool for a short time shows its name, keep it longer to show the full tooltip.
+Hovering your cursor over a tool for a short time will show its name, while hovering longer will show the full tooltip.

-Expand the Toolbar to show icons on two columns instead of one or even more to show icons with titles.
+Resizing the toolbar horizontally will display the icons with two columns.
+Expanding it further will display the icon and its text.

 Properties